disep/ajaxify_rails/README.md

     = link_to "Display loader", display_loader_path, class: 'display_loader'
     = link_to "Don't display loader", no_display_loader_path, class: 'no_display_loader'

+### Expiring assets after changes.

+Say, you have made some changes to the assets they are not reloaded after the deployment till the user refreshes the whole page.
+This problem is fixed by the gem by using the asset files' digest and forcing whole page refersh on detecting an asset change.
+The only change needed for this to work is to make sure the below option to true in your envionment file (staging.rb/development.rb/production.rb)

 ## Contributing

 1. Fork it